Official Government Website

 Jesus Urquides’s contributions to what was little more than a ‘frontier boomtown’ helped establish Boise as a flourishing community within Idaho.
 He died in 1928 and his daughter Dolores “Lola” Urquides Binnard continued renting out the cabins and giving tours for tourists, keeping her father’s legacy alive.
 By 1956, Spanish Village had roughly 20 tenants and after Dolores passed away in 1965, the buildings fell in disrepair and became a sore spot.
 It was demolished in 1972 and an important part of Idaho history was destroyed.
 During its sesquicentennial, the city of Boise established a memorial where the Spanish Village once stood to honor Urquides’ legacy.

 Around the turn of the century, massive government irrigation projects enabled Idaho farmers to grow marketable agricultural produce.
-Working in tandem with developers, the railroad companies sought to expand their markets by bringing settlers to the dessert and shipping their crops to markets.
+Working in tandem with developers, the railroad companies sought to expand their markets by bringing settlers to the desert and shipping their crops to markets.
 Labor recruiters turned increasingly to Mexican immigrants to meet the needs of Idaho’s expanding economy: railroads and sugar beets.
-By 1910 a large number of Mexicans and Mexican- Americans were building and maintaining the railroad system in the American West including Idaho and its railroads yards in Pocatello.
+By 1910 a large number of Mexicans and Mexican-Americans were building and maintaining the railroad system in the American West including Idaho and its railroads yards in Pocatello.

 In 1917, during World War I, the Utah Idaho Sugar Company, then controlled by the Church of Jesus Christ of Latter-day Saints, brought about 1500 Mexican workers and their families to the district of Idaho Falls, Shelley and Blackfoot to fill the desperate farmer’s needs, but failed to provide appropriate working conditions and housing and to its workers.
 The Mexican government complained about inhumane treatment of Mexicans in the beet fields.